 Dinner: New Glarus Hotel Restaurant

 The Swiss are famous for fondue, so naturally you’ll find this delicacy in a number of New Glarus eateries.
 One of the best is the New Glarus Hotel Restaurant, which also offers services specialties like weiner schnitzel and deep-fried cheese curds.
 If you can’t get a table there, try the nearby Glarner Stube, another favorite of fondue aficionados.

 Swiss food can also be found at the Chalet Landhaus Inn & Restaurant, where Swiss-trained New Glarus Chef Mike Neval offers fondue demonstrations for groups of 10.
 The restaurant offers Swiss and American fare in a well-appointed chalet-like dining room, while the inn boasts an indoor pool and some suites with Jacuzzis.

 DAY THREE: Mineral Point

-Start Day three by driving a half hour west on Wis.
-State Highway 39 to the artsy and historic town of Mineral Point.
-Home to thousands of lead and zinc miners in the mid-1800s (from whom the state got its nickname), Mineral Point today boasts several museums, a state historic site and more than 20 art galleries, many of them in beautifully restored stone buildings that date to the mining era.
+Start Day three by driving a half hour west on Highway 39 to the artsy and historic town of Mineral Point.
+Home to thousands of lead and zinc miners in the mid-1800s, Mineral Point today boasts several museums, a state historic site and more than 20 art galleries, many of them in beautifully restored stone buildings that date to the mining era.

-Shop and Stroll: Mineral Point‘s Shake Rag Street
+Shop and Stroll: Mineral Point's Shake Rag Alley

-Many galleries and shops are located on Shake Rag Street, where many of the original Cornish and Welsh settlers lived.
+Many galleries and shops are located on Shake Rag Alley, where several original Cornish and Welsh settlers lived.
 Among the most notable is the Brewery Pottery Studio, which is housed in an 1850s brick building thought to have been the state’s first brewery.

 Brewery Creek Inn and Brewpub/Red Rooster Café